-As we recover from the COVID-19 pandemic and things open up, we welcome our filmmakers to submit their works for our #MISAFF2021 edition.
-Please note that this year there might be live theatrical screenings at MISAFF21 depending on the laws in Ontario.
+As we recover from the COVID-19 pandemic and things open up, we welcome our filmmakers to submit their works for our tenth year anniversary and the #MISAFF2022 edition.
+Please note that this year there might be entirely live, in-person theatrical screenings at MISAFF22 depending on the laws in Ontario.

 The MISAFF film festival presented by CCAI features the best of new South Asian and select Middle Eastern film titles for our Mississauga and Toronto area cinephiles.
 MISAFF features ground-breaking and award-winning films, carefully curated for their cinematic excellence and social consciousness.
 The outstanding films, industry panels, and networking opportunities for filmmakers and film lovers alike make MISAFF the premier South Asian film festival in Canada.

-MISAFF21 will have more opportunities for producers, directors, actors, and crew to meet and network online with industry professionals from Canada and around the world.
+MISAFF22 will have more opportunities for producers, directors, actors, and crew to meet and network with industry professionals from Canada and around the world.

 MISAFF is a juried festival.
 Prizes are awarded and come with cash awards and gift certificates.
 Best fiction, best documentary, best short, best Canadian short, best cinematography, best sound, best performer and best production design are some of the categories considered for awards.